Showcasing Africa through statement Jewelry

 I realised that I am well equipped to be a part of the global movement cantered around African design.
 In all, Kaleidoscope Beauty reflects my expertise in jewellery, my love for African culture, and my desire to make a difference.
 KB aims to inspire a young generation of Africans to use their creativity to make a change.
 By being resourceful, they can create a ripple that also changes the destinies of their families, and their communities.
 I have always wanted to give back to my continent of origin in a creative, sustainable way.
 Through observation and research, I’ve come to understand that there is a wealth of talent amongst the youth.
 It is a community with a strong desire to work and a high aptitude to learn.

 To achieve my goals, I partnered with my head artisan, David, whose career spans over 20 years.
 As a creative himself, he has learned the skills needed in the trade of jewellery design.
 As a member of the Baba Dogo community, his understanding of the slums is extensive.
 David offers employment to members of the youth who are willing to work, by teaching them how to create jewellery pieces.
 Therefore, job creation is the primary positive social outcome of the enterprise.
 However, it also provides opportunities for young men and women to develop skills.
-It is our hopes that, by applying these skills they can keep earning a legitimate income.
+It is our hope that, by applying these skills they can keep earning a legitimate income.

 Outside of Kaleidoscope Beauty, life is a delicate balancing act.
 With my full-time job in the IT industry, I aim to build transferable skills that I can apply to various areas of my life.
 One recent example was my role as a moderator for the Rwanda Youth Connekt Convention in Milan, Italy.
 There we focused on the role of technology in connecting the next generation of leaders.
 Important topics included the participation of youth in Rwanda’s socioeconomic development and civic life.